 - Recordkeeping requirements

 - Collecting information when you have multiple locations

 - How the EEO-1 report can spot potential pay discrimination

 - New requirements that make into force in 2022, and more.

 Why You Should Attend:

-The EEOC and the Office of Federal Contract Compliance Programs (OFCCP) uses the information you enter into your EEO-1 form, to determine whether your company is in compliance with EEO and, if applicable Affirmative Action laws.
-Failure to either submit the EEO-1 in a timely manner or failure to report your information accurately, could result in an audit.
+The EEOC and the Office of Federal Contract Compliance Programs (OFCCP) use the information you enter into your EEO-1 form, to determine whether your company is in compliance with EEO and of applicable Affirmative Action laws.
+Failure to either submission of the EEO-1 in a timely manner or failure to report your information accurately, could result in an audit.

 Who Should Attend:

 - Compliance professionals

 - Company leadership